Eomys/pyleecan-doc/tuto_multisimulation.rst

 Running *VarParam*
 ^^^^^^^^^^^^^^^^^^

-When the method ``Simulation.run`` is called, the reference simulation is executed first if .
-Then, if a VarParam is defined, the corresponding list of simulation is generated and run.
-If a VarParam is defined, ``Simulation.run`` returns a *XOutput* object else it returns an *Output*.
+When the method ``Simulation.run`` is called, the reference simulation is executed first.
+Then, if a VarParam is defined, the corresponding list of simulations is generated and run.
+If a VarParam is defined, ``Simulation.run`` returns an *XOutput* object else it returns an *Output*.

 If the simulation has no *Output* defined as a parent, it is now created in the method.